fast-programmer/close-my-first-issue/README.md

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).

-You could join our slack team in case you need any help or have any questions.
-[Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/zt-kpbyrmkk-JDkRtchcvRvQ0qK4iPmyvA).
+Be sure to join our discord server if you haven't already [Join discord](https://discord.com/invite/WA3h4TRfMe).

 Now let's get you started with contributing to other projects.
 We've compiled a list of projects with easy issues you can get started on.
-Check out [the list of projects in the web app](https://firstcontributions.github.io/#project-list).
+Check out [this list of projects](https://firstcontributions.github.io/#project-list).

 ### [Additional material](additional-material/git_workflow_scenarios/additional-material.md)